Rejiii1/Rejiii1/README.md

 Right now, I’m building a **VS Code extension** for reading and working with **GHS (General Hydrostatics)** code—because ship stability deserves better tools.
 This is part of a broader mission to bridge solid engineering with approachable software.
 I'm new to coding, but that hasn't stopped me from diving in and making things that actually help.

 ### 💬 A Little More About Me
-- 🇺🇸 I work on small vessel stability and structural reviews in the Coast Guard
+- 🚤 I work on small vessel stability and structural reviews in the Coast Guard
-- 🛠 Love going outside, camping, my family and pretty boats
+- ⛺ Love going outside, camping, my family and pretty boats
 - 🎓 **University of Michigan** alum — *Go Blue! 💙💛*
-- 🧠 Self-taught coder focused on practical tools over buzzwords (Java and TypeScript?
-Eh, not for me)
+- 🧠 Self-taught coder (in training)

 ### 🧰 Currently Learning
 - Custom syntax highlighting and UI inside VS Code